meglecz/mkCOInr/doc/content/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Your custom database is composed of two files:
-    - the dereplicated sequence file (tutorial/custom/COInr_custom.tsv)
+    - the dereplicated sequence file (COInr_custom.tsv)
-    - the last version of the taxonomy file (tutorial/custom/2_add_taxids/taxonomy_updated.tsv)
+    - the last version of the taxonomy file (taxonomy_updated.tsv)

 For simplicity, move the updated taxonomy file to the same folder as the sequence file.